semaphoreci/semaphore/docs/docs/using-semaphore/languages/ruby.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-This guide will help build Ruby and Ruby on Rails projects on Semaphore.
+This guide will help build Ruby projects on Semaphore.

 ## Overview

 Ruby interpresetrs are pre-installed in the Semaphore environment.
-You can switch the active compiler using [sem-version](../../reference/toolbox#sem-version).
+You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
 Semaphore can also pick the Ruby version from the `.ruby-version` file at the root of the repository.

 ## How to select Ruby version {#switch}